harry0703/MoneyPrinterTurbo/README-en.md

 ### Future Plans 📅

-- [ ] Support for GPT-SoVITS dubbing
+- [ ] Introduce support for GPT-SoVITS dubbing
-- [ ] Optimize voice synthesis using large models to make the synthesized voice sound more natural and emotionally rich
+- [ ] Enhance voice synthesis with large models for a more natural and emotionally resonant voice output
-- [ ] Add video transition effects to make the viewing experience smoother
+- [ ] Incorporate video transition effects to ensure a smoother viewing experience
-- [ ] Optimize the relevance of video materials
+- [ ] Improve the relevance of video content
-- [ ] OLLAMA support
+- [ ] Implement OLLAMA support
+- [ ] Add options for video length: short, medium, long
+- [ ] Package the application into a one-click launch bundle for Windows and macOS for ease of use
+- [ ] Enable the use of custom materials
+- [ ] Offer voiceover and background music options with real-time preview
+- [ ] Support a wider range of voice synthesis providers, such as OpenAI TTS
+- [ ] Automate the upload process to the YouTube platform

 ## Video Demos 📺